lloydsargent/Raspberry-Pico2-Qemu/README.md

 Feel free to leave an issue, but I can pretty much tell you I have zero knowledge on how to fix the problem.
 If worse comes to worse, start from the beginning of the instructions and do them very slowly.
 I tried to be comprehensive, but sometimes I make typeing errors.

 > ❗️ Did I mention my understanding of QEMU internals is near nil?
 It really is!
 But so far, this project seems to work with QEMU 11.0.50, so if you are having trouble, you may want to pull that version rather than the default one.
-After all, you just want a Pico2 emulator, right?
+After all, you just want a Pico 2 emulator, right?

 # How do I run code?